Identifying Unmeasured Confounders in Panel Causal Models: A Two-Stage LM-Wald Approach: Panel Causal Inference Unmeasured Confounding

+Panel data are widely used in the social sciences to study dynamic relationships among attitudes, behaviors, and institutional outcomes.
+In political science, the most common approach is the CLPM.
+Despite differences in specification, CLPM-based designs rely on a common identifying assumption: conditional on observed variables and the modeled structure, no unmeasured factors jointly influence predictors and outcomes over time.
+Violations of this assumption are widely recognized as a central threat to causal inference in panel research \cite{bellemare2017} and may arise from omitted variables, model selection decisions, data limitations, or incorrect assumptions about error processes.

-The RI-CLPM has become a widely used method for analyzing causal relationships in longitudinal data in the social and behavioral sciences.
-It extends the traditional CLPM framework by addressing a key limitation: the conflation of between-person differences with within-person changes.
-By separating stable between-person differences from within-person dynamics, the RI-CLPM helps correct for bias introduced by time-invariant confounders—a core weakness of standard CLPMs \cite{RN692, RN689}.
-This distinction helps correct for bias that arises when time-invariant confounders are ignored—a major limitation of standard CLPMs \cite{RN1105}.
-The CLPM assumes that all relevant stable traits are either measured or irrelevant.
-When this assumption is violated, unobserved stable factors can confound the cross-lagged estimates.
-Although the RI-CLPM captures stable between-person variance through random intercepts, it is still vulnerable to time-varying unmeasured confounders.
-Additionally, in standard CLPMs, unaccounted measurement error can distort AR and CL estimates, leading to misleading conclusions about within-person stability and change \cite{RN1101, RN692, RN1105, RN1109}. \\
+A central limitation of the standard CLPM is its treatment of unobserved heterogeneity.
+The model implicitly assumes that all relevant stable traits are either measured or substantively irrelevant.
+When this assumption fails, unobserved stable factors can confound cross-lagged estimates.
+In addition, unmodeled measurement error can bias autoregressive (AR) and cross-lagged (CL) parameters, potentially leading to misleading conclusions about within-person stability and change \cite{RN1101, RN692, RN1105, RN1109}.

-As Figure 1 illustrates, RI-CLPMs help identify the causal direction and strength of relationships by examining how one variable at an earlier time point predicts another at a later time point in multi-wave panel data, while controlling for prior levels of both variables and separating stable between-person differences from within-person fluctuations, which makes it easier to isolate the dynamic causal mechanisms at play.
-For statistical illustration, I consider a simple bivariate model.
-Suppose we are interested in examining the temporal reciprocal relationships between two random variables, $x_i$ and $y_i$.
-Also, I use $x_{it}$ and $y_{it}$ to denote the measurements at time point $t$ for individual $i$ ($i=1,\dots,n$; $t=1,\dots,T$).
-The RI-CLPM can be expressed as follows:

-Here, $\delta_{xt}$ and $\delta_{yt}$ represent temporal group means at time point $t$, and $\eta_{xi}$ and $\eta_{yi}$ are individual-level time-invariant trait factors.
-In the RI-CLPM, $\delta_{xt}$ and $\delta_{yt}$ aim to capture mean growth trajectories, and $x_{it}^*$ and $y_{it}^*$ are temporal deviation terms, which capture the temporal within-person deviations from the means of each person $i$.
-As such, we need to partition the between-person level and within-person level to understand the dynamics between the effect of time-invariant stable trait factors and time-varying occasion-specific factors.
-In the context of Equations~\eqref{eq:1} and \eqref{eq:2}, $x_{it}^*$ and $y_{it}^*$ capture the temporal deviations from the expected values of $x_{it}$ and $y_{it}$, that is, $\delta_{xt} + \eta_{xi}$ and $\delta_{yt} + \eta_{yi}$.
-Thus, the within-person reciprocal relations are modeled using lagged effects and temporal trait factors \cite{RN692, RN688}.
-The within-person reciprocal relations are defined as:

-where $\beta_x$ and $\beta_y$ are AR parameters that measure the within-person stability of $x$ and $y$, respectively. $\gamma_x$ and $\gamma_y$ are CL parameters that capture reciprocal relations between $x$ and $y$. $v_{xit}$ and $v_{yit}$ are the residuals, which are assumed to follow a normal distribution with an unknown variance $N(0,\sigma^2)$.